Willy Adames Player Props: Brewers vs. Mets

 - Adames hit .238 with 31 doubles, 31 home runs and 52 walks.

-- Among qualifying hitters in MLB last season, his batting average ranked 99th, his on-base percentage ranked 107th, and he was 39th in the league in slugging.
+- Among the qualified hitters in MLB action last year, he ranked 99th in batting average, 107th in on-base percentage, and 39th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.